Ivan-Ayub97/Warlock-Studio/README.md

 ## How to Use

 1. **Run as Administrator** (optional but recommended for optimal performance).
-2. **Load your media**: drag and drop images, videos, or folders directly into the app.
+2. **Load your media**: select your images and videos into the app.
 3. **Configure settings**:

    - Select an **AI Model** (e.g., Real-ESRGAN, SRGAN, BSRGAN, IRCNN, Waifu2x, Anime4K, RIFE)